jeroendoggen/Arduino-Interactive/README.md

  * Adjust the pin numbers (look at the schematic)

 ### Piezo element
- * Use the example in the handouts
+ * Use the "piezo.ino" example in the "software" folder.
  * Adjust the pin numbers (look at the schematic)

 ### Photo resistor
- * Use the example in the handouts
+ * Use the "photoresistor.ino" example in the "software" folder.
  * Adjust the pin numbers (look at the schematic)

 ### Optocoupler
- * Use the example in the handouts
+ * Use the "optocoupler.ino" example in the "software" folder.
  * Adjust the pin numbers (look at the schematic)